-Neither a Borrower Nor a Lender Be: Sources of Working Capital in U.S. and Canadian Insolvencies global economy, and industries evolve and change, lenders have been generally more aware of capital requirements and more restricted in their lending commitments.
+David Conaway looks at alternative sources of working capital in US and Canadian insolvencies t has been reported that Wal-Mart, the world's largest retailer and third largest company on the Fortune Global 2012 list, with annual turnover of almost \$450 billion, has used trade credit as a larger source of working capital than short-term bank borrowings.
+As capital markets, the global economy, and industries evolve and change, lenders have been generally more aware of capital requirements and more restricted in their lending commitments.
 Business insolvencies continue to play a significant role in today's business environment, as businesses utilize the special provisions of bankruptcy law to buy and sell distressed assets, shed unwanted contractual obligations, restructure balance sheets, resolve legacy obligations, and achieve reductions in workforce.